- Oops!Something went wrong.Please try again later.

 Legendary fund manager Li Lu (who Charlie Munger backed) once said, 'The biggest investment risk is not the volatility of prices, but whether you will suffer a permanent loss of capital.'
-So it might be obvious that you need to consider debt, when you think about how risky any given stock is, because too much debt can sink a company.
+So it seems the smart money knows that debt - which is usually involved in bankruptcies - is a very important factor, when you assess how risky a company is.
 Importantly, eXp World Holdings, Inc. (NASDAQ:EXPI) does carry debt.
-But the more important question is: how much risk is that debt creating?
+But should shareholders be worried about its use of debt?

 When Is Debt A Problem?

-How Strong Is eXp World Holdings's Balance Sheet?
+How Strong Is eXp World Holdings' Balance Sheet?

-According to the last reported balance sheet, eXp World Holdings had liabilities of US$74.6m due within 12 months, and liabilities of US$1.76m due beyond 12 months.
-Offsetting this, it had US$63.6m in cash and US$52.5m in receivables that were due within 12 months.
-So it actually has US$39.8m more liquid assets than total liabilities.
+According to the last reported balance sheet, eXp World Holdings had liabilities of US$96.7m due within 12 months, and liabilities of US$2.95m due beyond 12 months.
+Offsetting these obligations, it had cash of US$100.1m as well as receivables valued at US$77.0m due within 12 months.
+So it actually has US$77.5m more liquid assets than total liabilities.

-Having regard to eXp World Holdings's size, it seems that its liquid assets are well balanced with its total liabilities.
-So it's very unlikely that the US$2.56b company is short on cash, but still worth keeping an eye on the balance sheet.
+Having regard to eXp World Holdings' size, it seems that its liquid assets are well balanced with its total liabilities.
+So while it's hard to imagine that the US$5.35b company is struggling for cash, we still think it's worth monitoring its balance sheet.
 Simply put, the fact that eXp World Holdings has more cash than debt is arguably a good indication that it can manage its debt safely.

-It was also good to see that despite losing money on the EBIT line last year, eXp World Holdings turned things around in the last 12 months, delivering and EBIT of US$8.0m.
+Although eXp World Holdings made a loss at the EBIT level, last year, it was also good to see that it generated US$32m in EBIT over the last twelve months.
 The balance sheet is clearly the area to focus on when you are analysing debt.
-But ultimately the future profitability of the business will decide if eXp World Holdings can strengthen its balance sheet over time.
+But it is future earnings, more than anything, that will determine eXp World Holdings's ability to maintain a healthy balance sheet going forward.
 So if you want to see what the professionals think, you might find this free report on analyst profit forecasts to be interesting.

-While we empathize with investors who find debt concerning, you should keep in mind that eXp World Holdings has net cash of US$61.0m, as well as more liquid assets than liabilities.
-The cherry on top was that in converted 883% of that EBIT to free cash flow, bringing in US$71m.
-So we don't think eXp World Holdings's use of debt is risky.
-When analysing debt levels, the balance sheet is the obvious place to start.
+While we empathize with investors who find debt concerning, you should keep in mind that eXp World Holdings has net cash of US$95.9m, as well as more liquid assets than liabilities.
+The cherry on top was that in converted 358% of that EBIT to free cash flow, bringing in US$113m.
+So is eXp World Holdings's debt a risk?
+It doesn't seem so to us.
+There's no doubt that we learn most about debt from the balance sheet.
 However, not all investment risk resides within the balance sheet - far from it.
-For instance, we've identified 3 warning signs for eXp World Holdings that you should be aware of.
+For example - eXp World Holdings has 2 warning signs we think you should be aware of.